 module-travel-demo-backend_en.properties(user interface labels)

-Create your own bundle
+Create your own webapp

 Create separate modules for templates, content and resources